10 Most Convincing Reasons to Quit your Day Job

 01 – You don’t enjoy it

-‘I hate this job’ by Yasser Alghofily
+‘I hate this job’ by Yasser Alghofily@flickr

 This is the simplest and best reason to quit your day job and find something new.
 Work doesn’t have to be boring, stressful or arduous.
-There are plenty of opportunities out there for fabulous jobs that are really fun, so get out there and find them!
+There are plenty of opportunities out there for fabulous jobs that are really fun.
+So get out there and find them!
 If you’ve always dreamed of having a certain job, then strive to achieve it.
 If you’re happy in your job and enjoying what you do, then you’re more likely to excel and have even more success!